Help

 Scripted looping

 Scripted looping is very intuitive in LoopToGo.
 In the Looper tab, simply use a Orange (reddish) rectangle to record a loop (Shortcut R) and a Green rectangle to play the loop (Shortcut P).
 Use the Transport buttons to rewind, rewind to last selection, play or record.
+To pause, click on again on play or record when the song is playing or recording.
 Click on the metronome logo to change the song signature.
 There is a native metronome in LoopToGo with simple features (click on the metronome logo to configure – see « Signature, Tempo and Metronome settings » section for more details).
-For more versatility, you can also use a metronome plugin (ex MMetronome is a very good free metronome from MeldaProduction) or a midi sequencer with a drum instrument (Ex : Stochas + Monster Drum for free solutions).
+For more versatility, you can also use a metronome plugin (ex MMetronome is a very good free metronome from MeldaProduction) or a MIDI sequencer with a drum instrument (Ex : Stochas + Monster Drum for free solutions).

 Jam mode (or Standard looping)